 What to Bring

 You’ll also want to wear shoes/sandals you are comfortable getting wet as the boat is launched from the beach and your feet will get wet.
-You can also just carry your shoes and go barefoot, which is what I usually do on the beach anyways!
+You can also carry your shoes and go barefoot, which I usually do on the beach anyways!

 Costa Rica Coral Restoration